Remi123/Remi123.github.io/_posts/2020-3-8-TMP-Revisited.md

     // No unwrap, no as_lambda, no custom implementation.
 Simply on_args.
 ```

-Since we have abstracted the whole unwrap-wrap, might as well test this function with different types
+Since we have abstracted the whole unwrap-wrap, might as well test this function with different types at the same time.

 ```C++
     static_assert(